 How to Categorize Inventory:

-However, you categorize your inventory, ensure you select a method you can stick with as your business grows.
+However, you categorize your inventory and ensure you select a method you can stick with as your business grows.

 Categorizing inventory by location is a simple, intuitive way to make sense of everything in your company’s inventory.
 To begin, make a list of where your inventory is stocked.
 Every supply closet, cabinet, storage unit, and even off-site area must be considered.
 As you conduct physical inventory, ensure you note exactly where each item is.
 Categorizing inventory by item type is another easy way to manage your inventory.
 That being said, if you stock items in a lot of different places, it can get very confusing.
 The best way to categorize items by inventory type is to review a master inventory list, then group items together logically.